 San Pedro: The University District

 East of downtown along the Panamerican Highway, San Jose’s sprawl becomes San Pedro.
-This large area is home to the University of Costa Rica and the Unversidad Latina de Costa Rica, creating a younger vibe with plenty of opportunity for fun.
+This large area is home to the University of Costa Rica and the Universidad Latina de Costa Rica, creating a younger vibe with plenty of opportunities for fun.

 Music, Dancing, and Entertainment in San Pedro